lunarlab-gatech/SDFusion/README.md

 * BuildingNet
     1. Download the BuildingNet dataset from the [official website](https://buildingnet.org/).
 After you fill out [the form](https://docs.google.com/forms/d/e/1FAIpQLSevg7fWWMYYMd1vaOdDloUX_55VOQK7PqS1DlniFV7_vuoI0w/viewform), please download the v0 version of the dataset and uncompress it under `./data`.
 Here we assume the extracted folder is `./data/BuildingNet_dataset_v0_1`.
-    2. Run the following command for preprocessing the SDF from mesh.
+    2. Run the following command for preprocessing the SDF from mesh.·
 ```
 cd preprocess
 ./launchers/launch_create_sdf_building.sh